-DigitalOcean was founded in 2011.
-It is backed by Andreessen Horowitz and several other investment firms with $123.2 million in funding.
-As of the beginning of 2016, DigitalOcean is the second largest web hosting provider (according to Netcraft).
+DigitalOcean was founded in 2011 and quickly became a cloud hosting favorite among developers.
+It is backed by Andreessen Horowitz and several other investment firms with over $120 million in funding.
+In January of 2013, DigitalOcean became one of the first cloud-hosting companies to offer SSD-based virtual machines.
+As of the beginning of 2016, DigitalOcean became the second largest hosting company in the world in terms of web-facing computers.
+They have 12 data centers across North America, Europe, and Asia.

 Amazon Web Services